 The speed of disruptive change in both technological and business models, combined with the need to differentiate one’s product or service and exceed customer expectations, create extreme challenges for companies today.
-New technology products, processes and communication channels are pushing organisations to be more nimble and perform with acrobatic agility, not just sometimes but constantly.
+New technology products, processes and communication channels are pushing organizations to be more nimble and perform with acrobatic agility, not just sometimes but constantly.
 Companies have no choice but to keep changing, or lose to the competition.
 Corporate leaders must initiate these crucial changes in the business in a way that is effective and fully achieves the goal for which it is undertaken.
-To do that, the team initiating and managing the change must bring a variety of stakeholders and teams together, creating an enterprisewide commitment to the change and developing a comprehensive process to realise the benefits of that change across the organisation.
+To do that, the team initiating and managing the change must bring a variety of stakeholders and teams together, creating an enterprisewide commitment to the change and developing a comprehensive process to realize the benefits of that change across the organization.

 This is easier said than done.
-In countless cases, organisational leadership will embark on an ambitious new initiative only to see it fail in delivery, leaving leadership frustrated and the rest of the company unsure of what all the effort was about.
-Typically, this happens when organisations rush to the finish line eager to see a change implemented while skipping over the fundamentals of getting organisational alignment on what is being done, why, and how.
+In countless cases, organizational leadership will embark on an ambitious new initiative only to see it fail in delivery, leaving leadership frustrated and the rest of the company unsure of what all the effort was about.
+Typically, this happens when organizations rush to the finish line eager to see a change implemented while skipping over the fundamentals of getting organizational alignment on what is being done, why, and how.
 Departments that do not understand the reasons for a change initiative or see the value in it will not support it.
 Similarly, those that perceive the change as a risk for them without a commensurate reward will be reluctant to be champions of change.

 A shared risk, shared gain model can go a long way to span the gap between a vision for change and its delivery.
 This concept creates crucial upfront alignment among the stakeholders and a true sense of ownership in everyone for the successful delivery of change — whether it is a new product, new technology, a cultural change, or any other transformation.
 Because it allows individuals to be involved in the creation and implementation of the new idea and own a stake in its success, the shared risk, shared gain approach ultimately produces a smoother adoption process - without which the entire exercise is nothing but a very expensive headache.

 The opposite of the shared risk, shared gain approach is a laborious change process marred by misunderstandings, poor communication and mistrust, with poor adoption at the end.
 A great vision is reduced to an assembly line of disconnected tasks: the business line completes its piece, then hands it to technology who passes it to engineering, and so on, without a shared understanding of the goal among the disparate groups.
-This causes a lack of accountability and ownership for the new project and does not foster the adoption the organisation desires.
+This causes a lack of accountability and ownership for the new project and does not foster the adoption the organization desires.

 This paper outlines the critical steps necessary to launch a successful, large-scale change initiative using a shared risk, shared gain approach.
 Some of the steps seem common sense — but those are often the items that get overlooked.
-It is important to ensure that each of these steps is followed so that the organisation can not only implement the changes it desires but welcome them and make them stick.
+It is important to ensure that each of these steps is followed so that the organization can not only implement the changes it desires but welcome them and make them stick.

 Step 1: Identify & Align